 The court is also going to look at whether you have attempted to hide assets.
 If you have hidden assets or have gone out of your way to elude a creditor, you could not only lose your bankruptcy status, you could face criminal sanctions.
 This kind of action is rare, however, and completely avoidable, so long as you are honest.
 An experienced bankruptcy attorney can help you avoid such pitfalls, so be sure to tell your lawyer everything regarding your financial circumstances.

-If you think you may be filing for bankruptcy soon, make sure to get yourself a seasoned bankruptcy attorney.
-A highly qualified bankruptcy attorney is going to give you the best chance of being able to obtain the maximum amount of debt relief.
-If you are unable to pay back your debts and need to file for bankruptcy, you may have a difficult time trying to handle the case on your own.
+If you think you may be filing for bankruptcy soon, make sure to get yourself a seasoned bankruptcy attorney in Richmond.
+A highly qualified attorney is going to give you the best chance of being able to obtain the maximum amount of debt relief.
+If you are unable to pay back your debts and need to file, you may have a difficult time trying to handle the case on your own.

-Even though hiring a bankruptcy attorney may involve an upfront cost, you will always end up in a better financial position in the end.
+Even though hiring an attorney may involve an upfront cost, you will always end up in a better financial position in the end.

 Contact Throop Law at (804) 215-1515 to speak with our aggressive Richmond bankruptcy attorneys.